The importance of getting and understanding a contract

 Downloadable checklist of questions to ask when visiting a care home

-Our checklists provide questions to ask about care home contracts, from deposits and fees, changes to the terms of ...
+Our checklist of questions to ask about care home contracts, from deposits and fees to changes to the terms of service.

-It’s important to know what to do if there are any problems with your care home contact – and how to pre-empt any ...
+What to do if there are any problems with your care home contact – and how to pre-empt any issues that may arise.